Automating-GIS-processes/Lesson-1-Intro-Python-GIS/Lesson/Geometric-Objects.md

 ## Geometry collections

 In some occassions it is useful to store e.g. multiple lines or polygons under a single feature (i.e. a single row in a Shapefile represents more than one line or polygon object).
 Collections of points are implemented by using a MultiPoint -object, collections of curves by using a MultiLineString -object, and collections of surfaces by a MultiPolygon -object.
-These collections arenâ€™t computationally significant, but are useful for modeling certain kinds of features.
-A Y-shaped line feature (such as road), or multiple polygons (e.g. islands on a like), can be presented nicely as a whole by a using MultiLineString or MultiPolygon accordingly.
+These collections are not computationally significant, but are useful for modeling certain kinds of features.
+A Y-shaped line feature (such as road), or multiple polygons
+(e.g. islands on a like), can be presented nicely as a whole by a using MultiLineString or MultiPolygon accordingly.
+Creating and visualizing a minimum [bounding box](https://en.wikipedia.org/wiki/Minimum_bounding_box) e.g. around your data points is a really useful function for many purposes (e.g. trying to understand the extent of your data), here we demonstrate how to create one using Shapely.

 - Geometry collections can be constructed in a following manner: